odinuv/web/articles/database-tech/index.md

 * TOC
 {:toc}

-In previous articles you learned about the common properties or [relational database systems](/en/apv/articles/relational-database/) and about the [basics of SQL language](/en/apv/articles/sql-join/).
+In previous articles you have learned about the common properties of [relational database systems](/en/apv/articles/relational-database/) and about the [basics of the SQL language](/en/apv/articles/sql-join/).
 Although all relational database systems (RDBS) share the same principles and the SQL language is standardized, there is a considerable amount of features which are specific for each database system.
-In this article I will describe some differences between various database systems and some advanced features of (mostly PostgreSQL) database system.
+In this article I will describe some differences between various database systems and some advanced features of the (mostly PostgreSQL) database system.
 I will also describe a little bit how a database systems works internally.

 ## Introduction